 - Gather your supplies.

-- If you're making a brace with the wood pieces, make ahead of time.
+- If you're making a brace with the wood pieces, make it ahead of time.

 - Add about a gallon of water and stir using a shovel or tool.